A Unified Power-Setpoint Tracking Algorithm for Utility-Scale PV Systems with Power Reserves and Fast Frequency Response Capabilities: Introduction

 So far, not much work has been done to integrate the MPPE into PV power curtailment to achieve better performance for both algorithms.
 Zhu \textit{et al.} in \cite{zhu2020high} and Li \textit{et al.} in \cite{li2018novel} developed power-setpoint tracking algorithms including MPPE, but the control scheme only functions in a two-stage PV system that operates on the left side of the MPP.
 This greatly limits the adoption of the algorithm in practice.

 Therefore, this paper presents an algorithm that combines a modified robust P\&O-based FPPT technique with a real-time curve-fitting-based MPPE that can be applied to both single-stage and two-stage topologies.
 In this unified method, the oscillatory nature of the P\&O is leveraged to provide a good measurement window for the curve-fitting, hence discarding the need for an external ripple.
-Furthermore, in this model the estimation algorithm's results are used not only to provide power reserves but also to improve the dynamic performance of the power setpoint tracking.
+Furthermore, in this model the estimation algorithm's results are used not only to provide power reserves but also to improve the dynamic performance of the power setpoint tracking, enabling the PV system to provide fast frequency response for enhanced grid-support.
+One major advantage of this work compared to another well-known fast frequency response algorithm in the literature \cite{hoke2017rapid} is that it does not require irradiance or PV cell temperature sensors as inputs.
 The main contributions of the work to the literature are summarized as: \begin{itemize} \item A unified power curtailment algorithm combining the robust setpoint-tracking performance from P\&O-based FPPT methods with an accurate power reserves estimation via real-time curve-fitting that can be used on both single and two-stage systems. \item A fast-convergence technique to adjust the PV power reserves within three iterations of the setpoint tracking algorithm. \item A mechanism to decouple the impact of irradiance changes from the iterations of the P\&O technique, so that the relation between PV voltage and power is properly measured when under irradiance intermittency. \item A straightforward new design for the steady-state step of the adaptive FPPT to limit the output power ripple. \end{itemize}

 The work is divided as follows.
 In Section II, the modeling and the major functionalities of the proposed algorithm are explained.
 Section III presents the simulation results, and Section IV concludes the work with final remarks.